mozerpol/learningRISC-V/instructions/ORI/README.md

 ### ORI
-ORI
-ANDI perform bitwise OR between register sign-extended 12-bit value.
+ORI perform bitwise OR between register sign-extended 12-bit value.
 For example: `x2, x1, 0b101`.
 It means logical OR between *x1* register and *0b101* value.
 As each instruction consists of 32 bits.
 Below I posted two photos of the frame that describes what the bits do.
 The information inside them is exacly the same, but in a bit different way.

 | ![ori1](https://user-images.githubusercontent.com/43972902/102725489-64d63200-4317-11eb-8ee5-2102077862f5.png) |
 |:--:|